-There have been an awful lot of just-so stories postulated by EvPsych (evolutionary psychology) aficionados which mostly purport to show that there’s a strong evolutionary reason for [insert challenged norm here] and thus oh dear how sad we can’t change the way we are hard-wired, sorry.
-Most of them are bunkum on any reflection beyond the superficial, but they tend… Read more →
+There have been an awful lot of just-so stories postulated by EvPsych (evolutionary psychology) aficionados which mostly purport to show that there’s a strong evolutionary reason for [insert challenged norm here] and thus oh dear how sad we can’t change… Read More ›

 In all the angst about education, the Literature Wars and the History Wars and is public education running down beyond hope, I find this excerpt from my son’s state high school newsletter encouraging.

 These are the research projects chosen by the 6 students doing Extension History for their HSC this year:

 - Does the evidence from the ancient town of Pompeii support that it was built for the wealthy?

 - Explain the philosophies of Michel Foucault and their impact on the development of Post-Modernism

 - Assess the effects of Gorbachev’s reforms on the collapse of the USSR